Franz Servatius Bruinier: Life

 Franz Servatius Bruinier was born at Biebrich, across the river from Mainz.
-He and his twin sister, Julie Anne Elisabeth "Anneliese" Bruinier, were the youngest of their parents six recorded children.
-Jan Berend Hendrik Bruinier (1863-1935) had been born in Amsterdam and come to Germany, having held a senior position with a Biebrich company since 1904 and then, in 1907, accepting appointment as Chief Executive Officer ("Geschaeftsführer") with a heavy engineering firm in Berlin-Steglitz.
+He and his twin sister, Julie Anne Elisabeth "Anneliese" Bruinier, were the youngest of their parents' six recorded children.
+Bruinier's father, Jan Berend Hendrik Bruinier (1863-1935), had been born in Amsterdam and came to Germany, having held a senior position with a Biebrich company since 1904 and then, in 1907, accepting appointment as Chief Executive Officer ("Geschaeftsführer") with a heavy engineering firm in Berlin-Steglitz.
 Despite being resident and "economically active" in Germany "from the age of nine", he remained Dutch.
 He applied for German citizenship in 1914 but without success, and seems never to have repeated the application.
 Probably his children also retained their inherited Dutch citizenships: that was certainly the case with Ansco Bruinier, Franz's elder brother.
 Franz Bruinier's mother, born Sophie Christiane Henriette Wagner, was from a Biebrich family.
 Both parents were music and theatre enthusiasts.

 Franz attended the prestigious Paulsen-Gymnasium (secondary school) in Steglitz until he was fifteen, while simultaneously receiving piano lessons at "Sandow's Music Academy".
 On 1 March 1923 he left the school "on account of poor [academic] performance" ("wegen schlechter Leistungen").
 The school register recording pupil departures refers to the recommendation that he should study music.
 He now embarked on a period of study at the Berlin Music Academy: he was assigned to receive his piano lessons from Egon Petri who had been appointed to a position at the academy earlier that year.